sdsc-ordes/smoc-api/docs/intro/background.md

 - a htsget server to provide streaming access over network to CRAM files
 - s3 bucket to allow remote random access

-Detailed instructions about how to deployment can be found in the [MODO-api github project -> deploy](https://github.com/sdsc-ordes/modo-api/tree/main/deploy).
+Detailed instructions about how to deploy can be found in the [MODO-api github project -> deploy](https://github.com/sdsc-ordes/modo-api/tree/main/deploy).